Seagate/cloudfuse/WINDOWS.md

    If you used the standard cloudfuse installer on Windows, then WinFsp is already installed on your system.

-2. Find Your Account's SID and UID Use the fsptool utility to discover your account's SID and UID.
+2. Find Your Account's SID and UID:

+   Use the fsptool utility to discover your account's SID and UID.
 Open a command prompt and run:

         'C:\Program Files (x86)\WinFsp\bin\fsptool-x64.exe' id